 I spend a lot of time working with companies that provide alternative funding sources for small businesses.
 Many of them are addressing the entrepreneurs out there who are just starting their businesses, and that’s an essential service, but something I’ve been hearing a lot about lately is a financial service for entrepreneurs further along in the business life cycle.

-It’s called a working capital loan, and it’s designed to temporarily increase a business’s cash flow.
+A working capital loan is designed to temporarily increase a business’s cash flow.
 Working capital loans are a particularly great resource for business owners who want to take advantage of a time-sensitive sales opportunity that requires an increase in inventory or payroll expenses.

 I recently had the opportunity to interview Rob Frohwein, an expert on working capital loans and the CEO of Kabbage, a working capital lender.
 He has some great advice for business owners considering applying for a working capital loan, including tips on how to increase your chances of approval.
 You can listen to the interview in the video below, or read the transcript.